ash-project/ash/documentation/topics/glossary.md

 A method of broadly separating resources into different [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html).
 Small apps might only have one API, in which case you can set-and-forget it, but apps with larger domains can benefit from different contexts having different views of the same resource.

-See `Ash.Api.Dsl` for more information.
+See `d:Ash.Api` for more information.

 ## Attribute